AseasRoa/paintor/docs/v1.x/reactivity/states.md

 ### Change the State on DOM changes

-Let's have `state.text` and an input field from which `state.text` can be changed.
+Let's have `myState.text` and an input field from which `myState.text` can be changed.

 Type something in the input field below the source code.
 You should see the same text that you are typing on the right side of the input field, where the \<span\> is.